timeplus-io/docs/docs/destination.md

 #  Destination

-With Timeplus Console, you can easily explore and analyze streaming data, with initutive UI, standard SQL and streaming charts.
+With Timeplus Console, you can easily explore and analyze streaming data, with intuitive UI, standard SQL and streaming charts.
 But you won't stop here.
 Timeplus enables you to send real-time insights to other systems, either to notify individuals or power up downstream applications.

 ## Notify others via Email or Slack

-After you start running a streaming query, you can click the icon to send real-time results to other sytems.
+After you start running a streaming query, you can click the icon to send real-time results to other systems.

 ### Slack

 You need to create a Slack incoming webhook so that Timeplus can send a slack message in the specific channel for each result.
-Please follow the [Slack documentation](https://api.slack.com/messaging/webhooks) for the instructutions.
+Please follow the [Slack documentation](https://api.slack.com/messaging/webhooks) for the instructions.

 Once you've got the Slack webhook URL, you can specify it in the dialog and set a message body.
 You can refer to column name via the `{{.column}}` expression.
 For instance, assume the output of the query is